Alaza747/4-puppy-raffle-audit/audit-data/report.md

 @-->    require(address(this).balance == uint256(totalFees), "PuppyRaffle: There are currently players active!");
 ```

-Although it is a good way to assert that no prize funds are left in the contact, there is an issue.
-Contracts can receive funds by 3 means:
+The issue hides in the following: contracts can receive funds by 3 means:
 1. through `receive()`function - not an issue, as there is no `receive()` function
 2. through `fallback()`function - not an issue, as there is no `fallback()` function
 3. when another contract self-destructs - issue.

 **Impact:** If the require statement fails, the `PuppyRaffle::withdrawFees()` function could never be called, leading to breaking the functionality of the contract and losing all the future fees.

-**Proof of Concept:** Anyon could forcefully push funds to the contract through self-destruct by creating a contract and calling the destroy method on it.
+**Proof of Concept:** Anyone could forcefully push funds to the contract through self-destruct by creating a contract and calling the destroy method on it.
 The following test shows the way of accomplishing this.

-1. Create an attacker contract
+1. Create an attacker contract:
 ```solidity
     contract selfDestruct {